 Previously, Megan was the Librarian for Instruction and Undergraduate Research at North Carolina State University.
 In this role, she designed, implemented, coordinated, and assessed the library instruction program; she also trained fellow librarians in instructional theory and methods.
 Megan completed her dissertation entitled, “Assessing Information Literacy Skills: A Rubric Approach,” at the School of Information and Library Science at the University of North Carolina at Chapel Hill.
 She earned her MLS from Kent State University and also holds a BA in English and Spanish and a BS in English Education and Spanish Education from Miami University.
 Prior to a career in librarianship, Megan taught language arts and advanced composition in Ohio public schools, grades 8-12.

 Megan’s research interests include library value and impact, library assessment, learning analytics, evidence-based decision making, information literacy, library instruction, and reference and information services.
 For current publications and presentations, please visit www.meganoakleaf.info.

 Megan is the professor of record for core courses entitled “Planning, Marketing, and Assessing Library Services” and “Reference and Information Literacy Services.”
-She also is the professor of record for electives such as “Instructional Strategies for Information Professionals,” “Academic Librarianship,” “Academic Library Value,” and “Advanced Library Management.”
+She also is the professor of record for electives such as “Instructional Strategies for Information Professionals,” “Academic Librarianship,” and “Academic Library Value.”